 #7.
 Highlight Peer to Peer Lending’s Simplicity

 This is something that has not been talked about enough.
 Peer to peer lending, unlike investing in stocks, bonds, or mutual funds, is really stinkin’ easy to understand.
-If you invest in a mutual fund, things get confusing fast.
-Suppose you invest in a Fidelity retirement fund that invests in hundreds of companies, including 0.8% in Apple stock (AAPL).
-After moving cash over from your checking account, your investment would go to purchasing shares of the fund, shares which would be split into hundreds of different companies, with each entity having thousands upon thousands of expenditures themselves.
-Needless to say, by the time your investment sliver reaches an Apple employee, it has passed through so many middlemen that it is basically a half-digested lump of its former self.
-All the while, Fidelity would be taking 1-2% of your earnings in fees.
+If you invest in a mutual fund, things can get confusing.
+Suppose you invest in a Fidelity retirement fund that has holdings in hundreds of companies.
+After moving cash over from your checking account, your investment would go to purchasing shares of the fund, shares which would be split among hundreds of different companies.
+Where is your money at this point?
+Split among hundreds of institutions.
+For many, this is hard to understand.

 In contrast, peer to peer lending is simple and elegant.
 You are simply lending people cash.
 Borrowers either repay you or they don’t.
 Period.
 The fees are low and the platform data is transparent.
 Prosper and Lending Club only make money if their investors do as well.
 Certainly, there are detail-rich aspects to becoming a good lender (like filtering loans), but overall the process is more uncomplicated than anything around.